 Already got another EZkeys?

 Congratulations, from now on you can purchase any other title at a discount.
-Log in, find your new EZkeys and select the “Sound Expansion” option before you proceed to checkout.
+Log in, find your new EZkeys and select the ‘Sound Expansion’ option in the cart.